jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * click ``start``
 * type ``PowerShell`` and click to open a terminal
-* install `Windows Subsystem Linux`_ by typing the following in the terminal
+* install `Windows Subsystem Linux`_ by typing the following in a PowerShell_ terminal

   .. code-block:: powershell

     wsl --install --distribution debian

-* after installation run the following to install python
+* after installation run the following in a bash_ terminal to install python

   .. code-block:: shell